jiachengng/FruitAndVegetableRecognition/README.md

 # FruitAndVegetableRecognition
-Computer Vision using Azure Cognitive Services (Custom Vision)
+Computer Vision using Azure Cognitive Services (Custom Vision) This site was train, build and deploy the custom model [Azure Services (Custom Vision)](https://www.customvision.ai/).

 ## RUN
 Open FruitVegetableML.sln using Visual Studio, F5 to build and run